klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 myContract.deploy(options)
 ```

-Deploy the contract to the Klaytn blockchain.
+Deploys the contract to the Klaytn.
 After successful deployment, the promise will be resolved with a new contract instance.

 **NOTE** The keyring with the from address that sends the transaction must exist in the caver.wallet.